 Best View in Town

 Deborah Cooper Park provides a unique and memorable experience for Jefferson City area residents and visitors.
 This 32-acre property provides plenty of room to explore, and five of those acres encompass several amenities.

 - 30’X50’ outdoor shelter with picnic tables

 - Privy restroom (coming soon)

 - Various park benches and viewing areas

-Private events/rentals at Cooper Park on Adrian’s Island will not be permitted in 2022.
-JC Parks Commission and staff will take this first year to finish installation of all park amenities and assess how the park will function with the access bridge and its close proximity to the railroad.
+Private events/rentals at Cooper Park on Adrian’s Island will not be permitted in 2023.
 Passive park use versus organized events gives public safety (Police and Fire) an opportunity to learn how to best protect and assist the public as well.

 Cooper Park History

 Deborah Cooper (1952-1986) embodied the giving spirit of Jefferson City.
 Along with her dedicated employment with Central Bank, Mrs. Cooper was also involved with United Way of Central Missouri and City of Jefferson Environmental Quality Commission.
 Upon her death, the Deborah Cooper Historical Memorial Park Foundation was established.
 Foundation contributions were donated to the development of a park on Adrian’s Island.